Development and continuous delivery FAQ

 - SysTest framework supports role-based testing, leverage this feature.

 How can I be more agile in my development?

 Deliver incremental features every sprint (2 weeks, preferred) or cycle (1 month).
 Maintain shippable quality of your application at the end of each sprint.
-Use Visual Studio Team Services (VSTS) for work item tracking and always prioritize bugs over new features.
+Use Azure DevOps for work item tracking and always prioritize bugs over new features.
 A large bug backlog will quickly become a burden on your efficient delivery of new features and on the quality of your application.